natehill/TinyESDN/README.md

-return results from [Empire State Digital Network.](http://empirestate.digital) You need an DPLA API key for this to work, see [http://dp.la/info/developers/codex/policies/#get-a-key.](http://dp.la/info/developers/codex/policies/#get-a-key) Once you have a key, create a file named apikey.js whose contents read
+return results from [Empire State Digital Network.](http://empirestate.digital) You need an DPLA API key for this to work, see [http://dp.la/info/developers/codex/policies/#get-a-key.](http://dp.la/info/developers/codex/policies/#get-a-key) Once you have a key, create a file named `apikey.js` containing the following line:

 	var DPLA_API_KEY = "YOUR API KEY";